plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 <img src="{{ site.url }}/assets/clean-architecture/Interactor.Controller.Presenter.png" class="dynimg"/>

 In the use case I have described here the setup is simpler.

-A I use Asp.Net MVC, the controller and the presenter are the same class: the Asp.Net MVC conroller.
+- As I use Asp.Net MVC, the controller and the presenter are the same class: the Asp.Net MVC conroller.

-All methods I have defined on the interactors so far are simple and pure functions which get parameters and return results.
+- All methods I have defined on the interactors so far are simple and pure functions which get parameters and return results.
 So I don't need to define any "ports".
 I will simply pass DTOs (data transfer objects) around.

+So I will just let the controller call ```BacklogInteractor.GetBacklog``` passing some filter DTO which will return some report DTO as result.

 Which role is than actually left to the controller and presenter?
 The answer to this question I will leave to another post.